Pirate Classroom Theme

 pirate ship toy

 It’ll really float on your water table, or put it on the floor and see it come to life with imagination.
-The Playmobil Red Corsair gives your students a second set of pirates for more complex games.
+The Playmobil Pirate Corsair gives your students a second set of pirates for more complex games.
+A corsair is a type of ship.

 The main advantage to using a pirate theme?
 It allows you to shout, “Avast, me hearties!”